-Come for the award-winning beers—Ratebeer named Decorah's Toppling Goliath Brewing the second-best brewery in the world in 2015—and stay for the welcoming town and gorgous nature scenes.
+Come for the award-winning beers—such as those from Decorah's Toppling Goliath Brewing—and stay for the welcoming town and gorgous nature scenes.
 Explore the Upper Iowa River in a rented kayak, canoe or tube from OFF The Driftless Wellness and Adventure Company, or bike the Trout Run Trail, an 11-mile paved loop around town with artwork and a trout hatchery along the route.
 In town, head to Water Street for local ingredients on the hot food bar at Oneota Community Food Co-Op, or start a special meal with an artisan cheese plate at Rubaiyat.
 Rest up at the tasteful Hotel Winneshiek downtown.

 - Muddy Waters